vktrwlt/next-emotions-twin-starter/README.md

 - Formatting with [Prettier](https://prettier.io/)
 - Linting, typechecking and formatting on by default using [`husky`](https://github.com/typicode/husky) for commit hooks
 - Testing with [Jest](https://jestjs.io/) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro)
-- Plop Templates to generate components with variants
+- Plop Templates to generate components using `npm run generate`

 ## Resources